-The death of a loved can be a traumatic experience that most all of us will encounter.
+The death of a loved one can be an overwhelming experience that most of us will encounter.
 By asking the right questions, comparing prices and services, and making informed decisions, you can make arrangements that are meaningful to your loved ones and control the costs for yourself and your survivors.

-The California Department of Consumer Affairs, Cemetery and Funeral Bureau (Bureau) has developed this booklet to assist in making these difficult decisions about funeral and cemetery arrangements for yourself or your loved one.
+The California Department of Consumer Affairs Cemetery and Funeral Bureau has developed this booklet to assist in making these difficult decisions about funeral and cemetery arrangements for yourself or your loved one.

-The Bureau, regulates, and investigates complaints against licensed individuals and establishments in the death care industry.
-The Bureau licenses funeral establishments, funeral directors, embalmers, apprentice embalmers, cemetery brokers, cemetery salespersons, cemetery managers, cremated remains disposers, crematories, hydrolysis facilities, crematory managers and nearly 200 private cemeteries in the State.
+The Bureau regulates and investigates complaints against licensed individuals and establishments in the death care industry.
+The Bureau licenses funeral establishments, funeral directors, embalmers, apprentice embalmers, cemetery brokers, cemetery salespersons, cemetery managers, cremated remains disposers, crematories, hydrolysis facilities, crematory managers, and nearly 200 private cemeteries in the state.